-- the combined electricity generation activities of the Relevant Licensees are "Generation", which forms the Generation segment in Table 1, and comprises the Relevant Licensees' generation activities managed in 2019 by the E.ON Management Units Renewables and Customer Solutions UK; and - the combined supply (electricity and gas) activities of the Relevant Licensees are "Supply", which forms the Supply segment in Table 1, and comprises the Relevant Licensees' supply activities managed by the E.ON Management Unit Customer Solutions UK.
+- The E.ON SE Group has no licensed generation activities in the UK so there are no values included under these licenses in Table 1. - the combined supply (electricity and gas) activities of the Relevant Licensees are "Supply", which forms the Supply segment in Table 1, and comprises the Relevant Licensees' supply activities managed by the E.ON Management Unit Customer Solutions UK.